 In the late 1800s, people’s basements started filling up with water which led to an investigation to understand why.
 In this process, they discovered the hot springs and started buying up people’s properties to investigate.
 This process was delayed by 10 years because one person kept holding out and refusing to sell, so they had to wait for him to die (who wants a basement filled with water??).
 Since then, the Roman Baths have become one of the major tourist attractions in town… and rightfully so because they’re awesome.

 I absolutely loved my time at the baths.
 I thought it was so freaking cool.
 At the end, you can drink some of the (cleaned) water.
 It’s disgusting.
-There are so many minerals and stuff in it that it tastes repulsive.
-The guide said that they would bottle and sell it, but legally, you need to have the bottling plant at the site of the spring, and they don’t have the space for that.
-My question is, would people seriously buy it despite the taste just because it’s supposedly good for you?
+There are so many minerals in it that it tastes repulsive.
+The guide said that they considered bottling and selling it, but legally, you need to have the bottling plant at the site of the spring, and they don’t have the space for that.
+My question is, would people seriously buy it despite the HORRIBLE taste just because it’s supposedly good for you?
+When they could just take some vitamins instead?
 Not me!